ariannedee/intro-to-python-livelessons/README.md

 # intro-to-python
-Code for the Safari Live Training - Introduction to Python Programming
+Supplemental code for
+**Introduction to Python LiveLessons:** Learn How to Program Today with Python